gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

 Insights: This stacked bar chart presents a monthly breakdown of delayed vs. on-time orders across the year.
 Each bar compares the proportion of orders delivered later than expected versus those delivered on or before the estimated date.
 February , March and November show the highest delay ratios, indicating potential seasonal or operational challenges.
-This visual helps ShopNest identify patterns in delivery performance and highlights opportunities to optimize fulfilment.
+This visual helps retail identify patterns in delivery performance and highlights opportunities to optimize fulfilment.
 Drill-through features offer deeper insights at the individual order level for root cause analysis.

 ii.
 ## Drill-through Feature